When you start managing rental property, you will need to find a good accounting system to track your rent payments, expenses, payments, and profits.

 The problems experienced by many property managers and landlords can be solved with improved organization and online tools that help streamline business tasks associated with managing rentals.

-Property management software gives a rental manager or landlord all the tools you need to run a successful business.
+Great property management software gives a rental manager or landlord all the tools you need to run a successful business.
+Landlords can look into landlord software which is tightly tailored to meet the needs of DIY landlords.

 - Full general ledger accounting for properties, tenants, and owners.
 You have the power to review, edit and print ledgers for every property, tenant, owner, and bank account used to manage your properties.
 Traditional accounting systems are not designed for property management and require double or even triple entry of transactions to maintain accurate and auditable records.
 With Rentec Direct, this double or triple entry is automatically handled, saving you time and eliminating error.